f0rmat1k/bemy/README.md

 `-t [task name]` — name of the called task. default: 'auto';
 `-f [path]` — path to BEM node (folder or file);
 `-g` — adding into git for created or renamed files (calls `git add` for each file);
-`-c [config path]` — path of your own config json file.
-By default used config.json from bemy directory;
+`-c [config path]` — set path of your own config json file.
+Read about path working at `Configuring` section.

 ### The task of creation
 Takes arguments with file types and creates files using templates.